 A warning for newspapers

-In assessing Lessin’s success, it is important to realise that there has never actually been a shortage of good information sources in US tech-media.
+In assessing Lessin’s success, it is important to realise there has never been a shortage of good information sources in US tech-media.
 She had to be very smart to find a niche by concentrating on high-quality journalism.
 In doing so, she has neatly anticipated a world where paid-for information providers increasingly must focus on content that readers cannot find anywhere else.
 The equivalent in the world of

-daily newspapers would be digital services which concentrated, say, on their columnists.
+daily newspapers would be digital services which concentrated, say, on their best columnists.
 They must take to heart the pundit who said they should “concentrate on the best and link to the rest”.
 But, perhaps, it is even more than that.
 Should dailies now seek to abandon their traditional role as providers of a comprehensive “package” of news, information and entertainment for the broadest readership?

 The 20th century advertising boom which helped fund over-sized newspaper workforces, arguably, made the businesses lazy.
 Even now, on any given daily newspaper, many of the reporters are engaged in re-writing news agency feeds, waiting for the news to arrive, or writing copy that will never see the light of day.